jambsik/jambsik-movies/README.md

 You need install in your computer [node](https://nodejs.org/es/download) and [yarn](https://yarnpkg.com/lang/en/docs/install/#windows-stable)

- Go to the this project folder web-app and type in your terminal:
+ Go to the folder /web-app and type in your terminal:

  ``
  yarn install